Rosemarie Ford

-Rosemarie Ford (born Rosemarie Poundford; 5 March 1962) is an English actress, dancer and television presenter.
+Rosemarie Ford (born Rosemarie Poundford; 5 March 1962) is an English actress, singer, dancer and television presenter.

 Television and film

-Ford is best known for her stint as the co-host of the BBC 1 game show The Generation Game with Bruce Forsyth from 1990 to 1994.
+Ford is best known for her stint as the hostess of the BBC 1 game show The Generation Game with Bruce Forsyth from 1990 to 1994.
 She later hosted Come Dancing, again for the BBC and frequently sang with the orchestra.

 She played the role of Bombalurina in the 1998 film adaptation of the musical Cats.

 Theatre

 Ford worked as a backing singer for Cliff Richard in his "Live and Guaranteed" Tour in 1988 and danced on stage during "Devil Woman".
 She has appeared in such stage shows as Cats (as Bombalurina and Grizabella) and Time (as part of Captain Ebony's Retinue).
 She has also appeared in the shows Juke Box, Me And My Girl, Can-Can and Divorce Me, Darling.

 Awards

 She was a recipient of the Carl Alan Award in 1999, an industry honour voted for by dance professionals.